niek-sidn/stiab/README.md

 ## Goal:
 Deploy a chain of nameservers creating a signed TLD DNS zone that can be DNSSEC validated with dig, delv, drill and dnsviz via a recursor.
 Based on Ubuntu, Docker (build/compose), NSD, Knot, Unbound, DNSviz, etc.
-> [!CAUTION]
-> You are an utter fool and deserve to be whipped in public if you use this setup in production.
-Use this software at your own risk.

-After you have built all docker images from the included Dockerfiles, you should be able to 'just run' `docker compose up -d` and get a working dnssec signing setup.
-Provided your host has Docker of course.
-(E.g. `apt-get install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin` Also: see below).
+After you have cloned this repo, you should be able to just run `docker compose up -d --build` and get a working dnssec signing setup.
-*TODO*: include image builds in compose file

-    docker build -t nsd-stiab:latest -f dockerfiles/Dockerfile.nsd .
-    docker build -t knotd-stiab:latest -f dockerfiles/Dockerfile.knotd .
-    docker build -t unbound-stiab:latest -f dockerfiles/Dockerfile.unbound .
-    docker build -t dnsclient-stiab:latest -f dockerfiles/Dockerfile.dnsclient .

-After you have run `docker compose up -d` you should have a working dnssec signing setup.
-A dns-client container with dig, drill, delv and DNSviz is also started, to enter it: `docker exec -it stiab-dns-client-1 bash` (Or see below for some more guidance)
+Provided your host has Git and Docker (see below for guidance).
+(TL;DR `apt-get install -y git-core docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`)

 Once up and running you can start altering configs, zonefiles and even swap out or add whole components.
 That should hopefully satisfy your testing and designing needs.

+## Config files
+A complete set of working config files is included in this repository.
+For now these files are handcrafted.
+The actions for handcrafting are included below, so you could start from scratch if you like that kind of thing.
+*TODO*: more automation in creating the config files.

 ### W.I.P alert
 > [!CAUTION]
 > At the moment this should be considered work in progress.
+> You are an utter fool and deserve to be whipped in public if you use this setup in production.
+> Use this software at your own risk.

-> * especially the zones TTL's and KASP policies may not be atuned.
+> * especially the zones TTL's and KASP policies may not be fully atuned.
 > * inconsistencies between components did happen. *TODO*: /var/lib/stiab -> /var/lib/nsd ?
-> * maybe knot should be running as root in stead of user knot?
+> * maybe Knotd should be running as root in stead of user knot?
 Or NSD as user nsd?
 > * nameserver configs are still unoptimized and bare bones
 > * we have no TSIGs.
 > * NSD can do validation of the zone file, we should do this.

-## Fake DNS root
+> * Also see the issues of this repo.

+## DNSSEC keys and validation
+This signing setup cannot use the actual DNSSEC signing keys for the DNS root of course, and instead uses our own DNSSEC root signing keys.
+The added TLD ".tld" also uses its own DNSSEC signing keys.
+To include the new TLD delegation in a DNS root zone, a fake dns rootserver is included.
-A fake dns rootserver is included.
-This server is a "self contained" dnssec signer, that serves the root zone containing all existing TLDs, and any you invent yourself.
+This server is a "self contained" dnssec signer, that serves the "november 2024" root zone containing all existing TLDs, and any we invented ourselves.
-For DNSSEC validation to work this root zone is DNSSEC *resigned*.
-And the recursor is primed with the fake dns rootserver and trust-anchor instead of the real root zone and trust-anchor.
+For DNSSEC validation to work this root zone is DNSSEC *resigned* with our own signing keys.
+A specially prepared Unbound DNSSEC validating recursive nameserver is started that knows about the fake DNS root and trusts its DNSSEC signing keys, instead of the real root zone and trust-anchor.
+Please note: because of the resigning of the DNS root, all existing TLDs, and any we invented ourselves can be used with this recursor.

-## Config files
-A complete set of working config files is included in this repository.
-For now these files are handcrafted.
-The actions for handcrafting are included below, so you could start from scratch if you like that kind of thing.
-*TODO*: more automation in creating the config files.
+To do validations a dns-client container, with dig, drill, delv and DNSviz is also started.
+To enter it: `docker exec -it stiab-dns-client-1 bash` (Or see below for some more guidance and example commands).

 ## Zonefile
 You can/should supply an unsigned tld.zone file of your own making.
 A small working tld.zone is supplied as an example.
 To run a realistic setup, this tld.zone should be supplied often and with a realistic number of changes.
+Also for extra validation realism: a DNSSEC signing second level nameserver is started that serves the sidn.tld zone.
+Feel free to change its name and zonefile.

 ## Components
 |  name          |   function                                                                                                                                                                 |